 (3 or more from same organization)

-Price includes access to our online course site, a copy of the newly release 2nd edition of Lean Healthcare: A Practical Guide for Executing Lean Improvements with Real-World Case Studies, by Dennis R. Delisle ($75 value).
+Price includes access to our online course site, and a copy of the newly released 2nd edition of Lean Healthcare: A Practical Guide for Executing Lean Improvements with Real-World Case Studies, by Dennis R. Delisle ($75 value).

 The program features a combination of lecture, didactic and small group exercises.
 Due to the hands-on and applied nature of the work, the session is limited to 25-35 participants.

 In support of improving patient care, Thomas Jefferson University is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.